Comrade Corbyn

 Comrade Corbyn: A Very Unlikely Coup is a 2016 book by British journalist Rosa Prince, published by Biteback Publishing.
 It is an unauthorised biography of Jeremy Corbyn, who was the Leader of the Opposition in the United Kingdom from 2015 to 2020.

 Background

 Jeremy Corbyn, the left-wing Member of the House of Commons of the United Kingdom for Islington North since 1983 announced his candidacy for the 2015 Labour Party leadership election.
 He struggled to obtain the required nominations from fellow MPs and was initially seen as a fringe candidate and an outsider.
 However, he was subsequently elected as leader in a landslide, with nearly 60% of the vote.

 The book was published by Biteback Publishing, a publisher jointly owned by Conservative Party activist and blogger Iain Dale and Conservative Party Member of the House of Lords Michael Ashcroft.
-It was authored by Rosa Prince, a journalist with the Conservative newspaper The Daily Telegraph.
+It was authored by Rosa Prince, a journalist with the Conservative and right-wing newspaper The Daily Telegraph.